As an Amazon Associate, we earn from qualifying purchases. This helps support our site at no extra cost to you.

 Denago Nomad XL

-The Nomad XL is the Denago I would start with for most shoppers.
-Denago's official page currently lists a 5 kW/6.3 kW AC motor, 40-plus miles of range, a 5-hour full charge, and 4-wheel disc brakes.
-It also highlights the 8-year lithium warranty and lifetime aluminum-chassis warranty language that makes Denago's value pitch stronger than it was a year ago.
+The Nomad XL is the Denago I would start with if you want the lifted 2+2 layout.
+Denago's official page currently lists a 5 kW/6.3 kW AC motor, 51.2V/105Ah LiFePO4 battery, 40-plus miles of range, a 5-hour full charge, independent front and rear suspension, Apple CarPlay/Android Auto, and 4-wheel disc brakes.
+It also highlights the 8-year lithium warranty and lifetime aluminum-chassis warranty language that makes Denago's value pitch stronger than many generic import carts.

 Why the Nomad XL stands out: